-10 TAC §13.8 from the Multifamily Direct Loan Rule and 10 TAC §§11.301 through .306 of the Uniform Multifamily Rule will comprise TDHCA's underwriting requirements.
+10 TAC §13.8 from the Multifamily Direct Loan Rule and 10 TAC §§11.301 through .306 of the Uniform g.

-g.
 Describe the grantee's required priority for funding based on the financial feasibility of the project beyond the required 30-year period.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".